 Pasta With Shrimp and Garlic Bread Crumbs

 This is a surprisingly savory pasta shrimp salad.
 The added crunch of the bread crumbs is an interesting addition and contrast.
-Also serve as a great hot dish.
-Add arugula or spinach to the pasta cooking water just before shrimp are tender.
-Drain well and serve hot
+To serve hot, add arugula or spinach to the pasta cooking water just before shrimp are tender.
+Drain well.

 2 tablespoons plus 1/2 cup olive oil